dmarcus-wire/codeflare-ray/README.md

 Upgrade pip and the latest codeflare
 ![images](docs/pip-install.png)

+Launch one of the notebooks in the codeflare-sdk > demo-notebooks > guided-demos

 [!NOTE]
-Import and add the following to mute the warnings
+Import and add the following to mute the warnings in the notebooks
 ```
 import warnings
 warnings.filterwarnings('ignore')
 ```

-See the documentation for the different examples
+See the codeflare-sdk > demo-notebooks > guided-demos for the different examples